hetznercloud/fleeting-plugin-hetzner/docs/guides/volumes.md

 For more details about the `volume_size` config, see the [plugin configuration reference](../references/configuration.md#plugin-configuration).

-## Format and mount the volume
+## Format and mount the Volume

-With the volume attached to the instance, you must now format and mount the volume in your operating system.
+With the Volume attached to the instance, you must now format and mount the Volume in your operating system.
 This can be accomplished using `cloud-init`:

 ```diff
  // ...